Habit Change: How to Quit Unhelpful Habits

 How Honest Are You?

-Read through this post, then come back to this question as you prepare to swap some of those habits around.
+(Tip: Read through this post, then come back to this question as you prepare to swap some of those habits around!)

-Identify the habits that are currently holding you back in life / work.
+Before you start introducing new habits, you need to identify the ones that are currently holding you back in life or work.
 Journal around these habits.
 Can you identify where or how the habit formed?
 Were they useful back then, but now they're holding you back?
+How will habit change support you moving forward?

-Once you have a deeper understanding of why you do the things that you do, you can think about how to implement new habit change, as well as your behaviours and thought patterns.
+Once you have a deeper understanding of why you do the things that you do, you can then think about how to implement new habits, and gain a deeper understanding of your behaviours and thought patterns.

-Below are 10 examples of unhelpful habits, with some implementation ideas to help you make the change you're looking for!
+Below are 10 examples of unhelpful habits, with some implementation ideas to help you with the habit change you're looking for!

 If you can relate to any of the habits below, know that you're in very good company!